Gino Rea: Moto2 World Championship

 Running his own team on a shoe-string budget was certainly challenging.
 Rea acted as his own crew chief, downloading and analysing the data, making the fuel maps and making tyre choices.
 Impressing in these selected rounds led to a team partnership with Montaze Broz, forming Gino Rea Montaze Broz Racing Team.
 They would compete in the remaining European rounds but would miss the three flyaway races in Malaysia, Australia and Japan due to budget constraints.
-Rea stood in for a injured rider and rode for FGR Racing for those rounds and scored valuable points for the team, the only points they ever received in that year.
+Rea stood in for an injured rider and rode for FGR Racing for those rounds and scored valuable points for the team, the only points they ever received in that year.

-On 25 November 2013, The Rea family reached an agreement with Dave Peterson to form Rea Racing World Motors to compete in the 2014 Moto2 World Championship on a full-season basis as a permanent team.
+On 25 November 2013, the Rea family reached an agreement with Dave Peterson to form Rea Racing World Motors to compete in the 2014 Moto2 World Championship on a full-season basis as a permanent team.
 With title sponsorship from AGT (American Green Technology), the team will be known as AGT REA Racing.
-2014 got off to a difficult start with Gino breaking his left foot at the first pre-season test.
-Gino scored his first point scoring finish at Assen, after making his way into the top 10, only to run off track and finish in 11th.
-Gino made good progress throughout the season, showing his potential towards the end of the season when he raced to 14th at Motegi after starting 23rd.
-Rea was on for a strong finish to the season and looked to score points at Sepang, Malaysia until a crash at turn 2 resulted in his right foot being run over, leaving him with 3 broken metatarsals.
+2014 got off to a difficult start with Rea breaking his left foot at the first pre-season test.
+Hescored his first point scoring finish at Assen, after making his way into the top 10, only to run off track and finish in 11th.
+Rea made good progress throughout the season, showing his potential towards the end of the season when he raced to 14th at Motegi after starting 23rd.
+Rea was on for a strong finish to the season and looked to score points at Sepang, Malaysia until a crash at turn 2 resulted in his right foot being run over, leaving him with three broken metatarsals.

-Gino had two plates and screws inserted and raced the following week at the final race in Valencia.
-Rea started from the back of the grid and finished a very creditable 24th, with 3 broken bones in his foot.
+Rea had two plates and screws inserted and raced the following week at the final race in Valencia.
+He started from the back of the grid and finished 24th with three broken bones in his foot.